Settler colonialism: Definition and concept

 However, the opposite argument has been made by Veracini, who argues that all genocide is settler colonial in nature but not all settler colonialism is genocidal.
 Sai Englert also argues against the Wolfe model, proposing that settler colonies have used both elimination and exploitation in their relations with indigenous peoples, and often transitioned from one to the other: "By assuming that exploitation, by definition, lays outside the realm of its field of study, SCS has privileged the analysis of the Anglo-settler world—primarily North America and Oceania."
 For him, the specificity of settler colonialism from other forms of colonialism is its social relations of class struggle within settler societies over the distribution of "colonial loot".

 Settler colonialism is distinct from replacement migration due to integration of immigrants into an existing society and not replacement with a parallel society.
 Mahmood Mamdani writes, "Immigrants are unarmed; settlers come armed with both weapons and a nationalist agenda.
 Immigrants come in search of a homeland, not a state; for settlers, there can be no homeland without a state."
 Nevertheless, the difference is often elided by settlers who minimize the voluntariness of their departure, claiming that settlers are mere migrants, and some pro-indigenous positions which militantly simplify, claiming that all migrants are settlers.

 A settler state is an autonomous or independent political entity established through settler colonialism by and for settlers.
 This occurs when a migrant settler society assumes a politically dominant position over the indigenous peoples and forms a self-sustaining state that operates independently of the metropole, the homeland of a colonial empire.
-Countries that have been described as settler states include the United States, Canada, Australia, New Zealand, Israel, and Taiwan, and formerly South Africa, Liberia, and Rhodesia.
+Countries that have been described as settler states include the United States, Canada, Argentina, Chile, Uruguay, Australia, New Zealand, Israel, and Taiwan, and formerly Liberia, South Africa, and Rhodesia.